AlibabaCloudDocs/hbr/intl.en-US/Back up CSG/Preparations.md

 **Note:** You can use the CSG backup service in the following regions: China \(Shanghai\), China \(Hangzhou\), China \(Beijing\), China \(Shenzhen\), China \(Zhangjiakou-Beijing Winter Olympics\), China \(Hohhot\), China \(Hong Kong\), Singapore \(Singapore\), Australia \(Sydney\), US \(Silicon Valley\), and Japan \(Tokyo\).
 This service will be available in more regions soon.

-## \(Recommended\) Prepare an AccessKey for a RAM user
+## \(Recommended\) Prepare an AccessKey pair for a RAM user

-Resource Access Management \(RAM\) is an Alibaba Cloud service that helps you manage user identities and access to your cloud resources.
-RAM allows you to create and manage multiple identities under an Alibaba Cloud account, and grant diverse permissions to a single identity or a group of identities.
+Resource Access Management \(RAM\) is a service provided by Alibaba Cloud.
+It allows you to create and manage multiple identities under an Alibaba Cloud account and then grant diverse permissions to a single identity or a group of identities.
 In this way, you can authorize different identities to access different Alibaba Cloud resources.

-An AccessKey is required when you activate a backup client.
-If the AccessKey of an Alibaba Cloud account is leaked, all cloud resources under the account may be exposed to risk.
-Therefore, we recommend that you use the AccessKey of a RAM user to activate backup clients.
-Before you back up data, make sure that a RAM user is created and an AccessKey is created for the RAM user.
-For more information, see[Create a RAM user](/intl.en-US/RAM User Management/Create a RAM user.md)and[Create an AccessKey pair for a RAM user](/intl.en-US/Security Settings/AccessKey pairs/Create an AccessKey pair for a RAM user.md).
+An AccessKey pair is required when you activate a backup client.
+The AccessKey pair is an identity credential.
+If an AccessKey pair of your Alibaba Cloud account is used, all cloud resources that belong to the account are exposed to risks.
+Therefore, we recommend that you use an AccessKey pair of a RAM user to activate backup clients.
+Before you back up data, make sure that a RAM user is created and an AccessKey pair is created for the RAM user.
+For more information, see [Create a RAM user](/intl.en-US/RAM User Management/Create a RAM user.md) and [Create an AccessKey pair for a RAM user](/intl.en-US/Security Settings/AccessKey pairs/Create an AccessKey pair for a RAM user.md).

 ## Register a gateway